rodreras/rodreras/README.md

 #### About me

-- 🔭 I’m currently looking for internships in Earth Observation, Remote Sensing and Spatial Analysis area
+- 🔭 I’m a Geodata Scientist and Remote Sensing Data Engineer
-- 🌱 I’m currently learning Machine Learning algorithms and developing skills at data analysis and spatial analysis.
+- 🌱 I have 5 years of experience with GIS and EO.
-- 💬 I'm Brazilian Geologist
+- 💬 I'm Brazilian  and my background is Geology
 - 🌎 Besides programming, I have experience with QGIS and spatial analysis.

 - Languages: